 4. Shipping Information:

 Shoppers love eCommerce for the ease of getting things delivered to their doorstep without having them go anywhere.
-Now, if you don’t have the required shipping information, you may end up delivering the orders late or to the wrong addresses.
+Now, if you don’t have the required shipping information, you may deliver the orders late or to the wrong addresses.
 Therefore, you must keep the shipping information ideally streamlined with the form.
 You can create a checkbox with “Shipping address same as billing address” pre-checked.
 You can also show the shipping information on the payment page so that the customer doesn’t have to go to and fro.

 5. Shipping Methods:

-When customers are given inputs of the shipping details, it is wise to choose shipping methods.
 Offer as much variety as possible in the shipping methods so that customers can opt for their preferred methods.

 6. Preview Order: